 Do your homework

-Pharmacists are a valuable resource for information about your medications.
-Pharmacists can translate the complex drug information into understandable terms.
+Pharmacists are a valuable resource for information about your medicines.
+Pharmacists

 Keep an open mind

 If you believe you could benefit from a certain medicine that you have heard or read

 about, talk to your healthcare provider or pharmacist.
 Either one may know if your